-Visit our camping list page for a full list of items you might need before setting out on your trip.
+Visit our camping checklist page for a full list of items you might need before setting out on your trip.

 The primary thing to consider in buying or renting your gear is the frequency of camping.
 If you plan to go camping regularly, it’s wise to buy your gear.
 Most tents are usually cheap, and it’s hard to justify renting if you use them frequently.
-If you plan to go once in a blue moon, you should at least consider renting.
+If you plan to go once in a blue moon or are camping on a budget, you should at least consider renting.
 You will be unable to take care of the equipment properly and the outlay of money for gear for a full campsite may not be justified.

 The other thing to consider is your means of transport to your camping destination.
 If you are traveling by vehicle, it is possible to carry all your camping gear.
 If for some reason you are unable to car gear, renting the equipment will be easier as you can have it delivered to your desired location.

 You could also consider renting to find out which items are essential and of quality.
 Rent different tents to find out which ones are the best for you.
 You will realize some sizes you thought to be good at being too small or too big for your needs.
 Renting allows you to try different models before making the decision of which one to buy.

 As you set up your camp, you will need to consider many things.
 Pitching a tent at a raised location is essential for proper water runoff, but make sure you don’t pick a spot on a slope.
 Also, look for a shade to keep you cool throughout the day.
 See that you have a suitable area for building a fire and cooking your meal.

 State parks usually have pads that are already set up for your campsite.
 They are often lined with landscaping timbers and topped with small gravel.
 You have to set up your tent in this area and are not allowed to deviate.